ivansalines/unified-theory-of-motion/README.md

 ## ✨ 04 — Special
 - The_Toroidal_Law_of_Organized_Motion.pdf
   Formal geometric law describing stationary organized motion.
+- Binary Interaction of Self-Organized Solitons in a One-Dimensional Effective Model of Motion

 - Legacy versions and preliminary drafts (for historical completeness).